 Lathi is an ancient armed martial art of Pakistan.
 It also refers one of the world’s oldest weapons used in martial arts

-(Urdu) means stick and also refers to a martial art based on cane-fighting.
+Lathi (Urdu) means stick and also refers to a martial art based on cane-fighting.
 The word is used in Urdu and various other languages.
 The lathi typically measures 6 to 8-foot (2.4 m) and may be tipped with metal.
 It is commonly used as a crowd control device by the Pakistani Police and other South Asian law enforcement agencies.
 A lathi Laraka (Fighter) is known as a lathial or lethel or lathait.

 Following their conquest of India and Pakistan the Mughals introduced zamindar, which refers to intermediary landed elements with various levels of inheritable land rights.
 Lathial groups were sent to forcefully collect taxes from villagers.
 The zamindari system continued during British rule and wasn't abolished until after India's independence in 1947.
 Rich farmers and other eminent people in today's Indian and Pakistani villages still hire lathial for security and as a symbol of their power.
 Disputes in villages, when settled illegally, still involve lathi battles, but this is no longer common and has largely been replaced by legal methods or, rarely, shootouts.
 Although lathi remains a popular sport in Indian and Pakistani villages, urbanisation has led to its decline as a rural martial art.